gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 - Right gyration: closes
 - Left gyration: closes

 **Structural significance:** Both gyrations neutralize at modal depth four, reaching commutative closure.
 The operation a ⊞ b = a ⊕ gyr[a, ⊖b]b reduces to commutative coaddition, achieving associative closure at the observable horizon.
-This closure represents a complete orthonormal basis where all observables decompose via spectral resolution [11], with total energy represented by the horizon constant.
 The gyration operators become functionally equivalent to identity while preserving complete structural memory.

 ## 4.5 Summary of Correspondence